eduard-martinez/e-martinez.github.io/_pages/activities.md

 ---
 layout: page
 permalink: /activities/
-title: Research Activities
+title: Research and Teaching Activities
 description: A growing collection of your previous and current projects.
 order: 3
 ---

-## Research and Teaching Activities

 ### Teaching
 - **TA**, Introductory Course in Macroeconomics for Undergraduate Students